 Key audit matters How our audit addressed the key audit matter The recognition of the revenue, passenger flight liabilities and the frequent flyer program liabilities Revenue and passenger flight liabilities (Please refer to Note 2.3.1, 14 and 26) The major part of the Group's revenue consists of the passenger revenue.
 The passenger revenue is recognized when the transportation service is completed.
-Total passenger revenue recognized in the consolidated financial statements of the Group amounted to USD3,792 million for the year ended 31 December 2020.
+Total passenger revenue recognized in the consolidated financial statements of the Group amounted to USD6,390 million for the year ended 31 December 2021.
 Unused tickets are recognized as passenger flight liabilities, until the flights are completed.
-Total passenger liabilities amounted to USD580 million as of 31 December 2020.
-We focused on this area in our audit due to the following reasons: The following procedures were performed to audit of the revenue and passenger flight liabilities: - Through involvement of our IT experts, we have tested the effectiveness of internal controls on IT systems that are designed to account passenger revenue.
-Additionally, we have tested accuracy and completeness of the reconciliations among IT systems which have been determined as key systems by us. - We have understood the business processes and controls over accounting of the passenger revenue.
-Travel restrictions imposed due to the Covid-19 outbreak have significant effects on the passenger revenues of the Group for the year ended 31 December 2020, Significant estimates and judgments based on historical data and trends are used in calculation of revenue from unused tickets which are accounted for passenger revenue in the consolidated financial statements, Recognition of passenger revenue upon completion of the services includes complex and different integrated information technology ("IT") systems which processes high volume of transactions and data, The necessity for our IT experts to be involved in the audit process due to the complexity of the systems.
+Total passenger flight liabilities amounted to USD1,018 million as of 31 December 2021.
+We focused on this area in our audit due to the following reasons: - Significant estimates and judgments based on historical data and trends are used in calculation of revenue from unused tickets which are accounted for passenger revenue in the consolidated financial statements, - Recognition of passenger revenue upon completion of the services includes complex and different integrated information technology ("IT") systems which processes high volume of transactions and data, - The necessity for our IT experts to be involved in the audit process due to the The following procedures were performed to audit of the revenue and passenger flight liabilities: Through involvement of our IT experts, we have tested the effectiveness of internal controls on IT systems that are designed to account passenger revenue.
+Additionally, we have tested accuracy and completeness of the reconciliations among IT systems which have been determined as key systems by us.
+We have understood the business processes and controls over accounting of the passenger revenue.
 We have tested key controls over accounting of the passenger revenue processes.
 We have tested unredeemed tickets through sampling method.
-We have tested consistency and mathematical accuracy of the methods used in calculation of unused ticket revenue which are estimated based on historical data.
-We have tested refunds of ticket prices to the passengers which are realized higher than previous years due to the travel restrictions during the Covid-19 outbreak through sampling method,
+We have tested consistency and mathematical accuracy of the methods used in calculation of unused ticket revenue which are estimated based on historical data. involved in the audit process due to the complexity of the systems.